 This course is theoretical in nature.
-Lectures, critical thinking, discussions, demonstrations, question-answer, Brain storming, presentation, guest speeches, library visits, home assignments, class interaction and project works are generally used in this course.
+Lectures, critical thinking, discussions, demonstrations, questionanswer, Brain storming, presentation, guest speeches, library visits, home assignments, class interaction and project works are generally used in this course.
 The specific instructional techniques are as follows:

-Unit Suggested Instructional Techniques and Activities Concept of School Health Program I Interactive Lecture: Use multimedia presentations to explain the concept with real-life examples.
+Unit Suggested Instructional Techniques and Activities Concept of School Health Program Ι Interactive Lecture: Use multimedia presentations to explain the concept with real-life examples.
 Historical Development of School Health Program Timeline Creation Activity: Students create a visual timeline of the historical development.
 Models/Approaches of School Health Program Comparative Analysis Workshop: Groups compare and contrast different models and present their analysis.
 Legal and Policy Provisions on School Health Program in Nepal Policy Review and Debate: Students review key policies and participate in a structured debate.
 Challenges for Implementation of School Health Program in Nepal

 Problem-Solving Session: Identify challenges and brainstorm solutions in groups.
 School Health: A Basic Consideration of Education Panel Discussion: Invite experts for a panel discussion with student questions.
 Linkage between School Health and EFA Goals Research and Presentation: Students research the linkage and present their findings.
 Meaning and Definition of School Health Services II Interactive Lecture: Use definitions and examples to explain the concept.
 Types of Health Services Interactive Lecture with Examples: Use case examples for each type of health service.
 Healthy School Environment III School Walkthrough and Assessment: Conduct a walkthrough to assess and suggest improvements.
 School Health Instruction Interactive Lecture: Explain the concept with real-life teaching examples.
 Types of Health Instruction Group Activity: Each group discusses and presents a type of health instruction.
 Current Practice of Health Instruction in Nepal Research and Report: Research current practices and write a report.
 Instruction of School Health in Academia/Universities Guest Lecture: Invite an academic to discuss the instruction of school health.
 National School Health and Nutrition Strategy 2006 School-Community Relationship for Health Discussion: Explain concepts and facilitate a discussion.
 Involving Parents and Community in School Community Engagement Project: Plan and execute a joint project involving both school and community.
 The Role of Schools in Implementing a School Health Program Role-Playing: Simulate scenarios where schools implement health programs.
 Role of Parents, Parent Teacher Association (PTA), School Management Committee (SMC) Panel Discussion: Organize a panel with PTA, SMC members to discuss their roles.
 Policy Analysis and Discussion: Analyze the strategy and discuss its implications.
-School Health and Nutrition Joint Action Plan (JPA): Specifically focuses on the Priority Action Plan Policy Analysis and Discussion: Analyze the action plan and discuss its priority actions.
-Implementation of Pilot Project in Sindhupalchok and Shyangja by MOE and MOHP Case Study Review: Review and discuss the pilot project's implementation.
-Development of School Health and Nutrition Network Workshop: Conduct a workshop to discuss the development of the network.
-Role of MOE, MOHP, Academia and Development Partners in Promotion of School Health in Nepal Panel Discussion: Organize a panel with representatives from MOE, MOHP, academia, and development partners to discuss their roles.
-L
+School Health and Nutrition Joint Action Plan (JPA): Specifically focuses on the Priority Policy Analysis and Discussion: Analyze the action plan and discuss its priority actions.
+Implementation of Pilot Project in Sindnupalchok and Shyangja by MOE and MOHP Case Study Review: Review and discuss the pilot project's implementation.
+Werkshon Conduct a workshon to discuss the development of the network workshop: Conduct a workshop to discuss the development of the network.
+Health in Nonel Panel Discussion: Organize a namel with representatives from MOE MOUD academic and development partners to discuss their roles a development particles to discuss men roles.